IDMNYU/IdeationPrototypingFA19_McDermott/week14.md

 #### / Assignments for Next Week/
 * Continue work on final project, due: 12/12
 * Prepare work for exhibition.
+Put files in Drive folder by 12/09